Static vs Dynamic Analysis

 Statics deals with the case where nothing happens because all forces are balanced.
 On the other hand, dynamics deals with the case where forces are not balanced, and the unbalanced force causes something to happen.
 Most people say that dynamics is more complicated and difficult than statics when they study theories.

 What is Dynamics Analysis?
 Just as there are statics and dynamics in mechanics, there are static analysis and dynamic analysis in simulations.
 The static analysis analyzes the steady state in which forces are balanced in an object or system.
 This is a state where there is no change no matter how much time passes.
 Therefore, changes in time are not considered.
 On the contrary, dynamic analysis analyzes the moving state of an object or system.
 At this point, time or frequency is considered to express motion.
 The dynamic analysis is generally more complicated because it has more variables to consider than does the static analysis.
 This is why the dynamic analysis requires more analysis time and know-how than the static analysis.

 Those who use simulation think that static analysis is relatively easy, and they use it more.
 There are two reasons for this.

 (1) People are more familiar to the static analysis than they are to the dynamic analysis because statics is often learned before dynamics in the curriculum.
-Also, because the dynamics analysis becomes complicated when it goes deeper, they often learn only the basics and move on.
+Also, because the dynamic analysis becomes complicated when it goes deeper, they often learn only the basics and move on.